AlecBenzer/alecbenzer.github.com/_posts/2020-04-29-how-to-value-startup-equity.md

 Maybe ask them if they'll give it up for $1?
 They still won't, so they must value it at more than $1. $1,000?
 For most people, still no. $1,000,000?
 For a lot of people, yes.

 I'm being cranky; I get that the ethos behind "value startup equity at $0" is something like "don't *expect* that your equity will be worth anything" or "there's a high, probably >50% chance that your equity will be worth $0".

 This is true, but "value your equity at $0" is a bad general way of phrasing this.
 When you're trying to see if you can afford to buy a house this year, yes, startup equity is worth $0.
 If you're trying to decide if you're being shafted by accepting 0.001% equity in a startup you're set on joining, startup equity is not worth $0.

----
+## Break-even valuations

+(The rest of this post is mostly about VC-backed startups.)

 In general, you value equity based on how successful you think the company will be.
 I try to look specifically at opportunity costs and break-even points: